The Payroll Superhero’s Guide to Canadian Payroll Year-End

 This 2020 calendar includes all the National, Provincial, and Baking Holidays.
 Print it and post it by your desk for quick reference.

 Our visual tax slip guides are the most accessed resources we provide for Canadian Payroll Year-End.
 You’ll find a bilingual guide to T4 tax slips, a T4A tax slip guide and the Relevé RL-1 tax slip guide (English only) for employees in Québec.

 What you need to know about the Canadian Pension Plan (CPP) enhancements

-The CPP will be enhanced gradually over a 5-year period, allowing employees and employers to adjust to the change.
-This means that you will have slightly more CPP contributions deducted from each pay cheque starting January 2019.
+The CPP will be enhanced gradually over a 5-year period from 2019-2023, allowing employees and employers to adjust to the change.

 |Year||Increase Rate||Employee contribution rate||Employer contribution rate|